leximch/al-folio/_pages/about.md

   align: right
   image: prof_pic.jpg

-news: true
+news: false
 social: true
 ---

 Hi!
-I'm an M.A. student in the Department of Anthropology at Georgia State University.
+I am primarily a linguist and cultural anthropologist, but my work extends into visual culture and literary criticism as well.

-I am primarily a cultural and linguistic anthropologist.
-My thesis research draws from affect theory, feminist psychoanalysis, and trans feminism in an account of the social and psychological construction of gender violence through representation in horror films.
+My thesis draws from affect theory, feminist psychoanalysis, and trans feminisms in an account of the social and psychological constructions of gender violence in media and film.

-Other research interests more broadly include:
+Research interests more broadly include:
 - Affect Theory & Self
 - Biopolitics
 - Medicine & Power